Alfresco/docs-alfresco/insight-engine/latest/tasks/admincon-sharding.md

 > **Note:** Alfresco recommends that you do not use the **Solr Admin Console \> Core Admin \> Unload** functionality to unload indexes (either whole indexes or shards that are part of an index).
 Unloading an index or a shard in this way will delete it and make it unavailable for query.

-If you unload or delete a shard from the Solr Admin Console, make sure you restart the Solr server and restore your indexes so that Alfresco can work properly.
+If you unload or delete a shard from the Solr Admin Console, ensure you restart the Solr server and restore your indexes so that Alfresco can work properly.